Seteeri/Particle/snippets/notes/PARTICLE.md

       * Should be consistent with outline format
       * Default layout is oriented towards lists of text/num/syms similar to alphanumerical outlines
-    * On enter-list, if not immediately enterable, search for next list?
-      * Consistent with exit-list, else user has to manually go to first item
     * Handle random edits
       * Update subsequent items in list
+        *
       * Update superlist
         * This can result in slow updates, so lists should be done outside the list then merged in
+    * On enter-list, if not immediately enterable, search for next list?
+      * Consistent with exit-list, else user has to manually go to first item
     * Make option: cmds a circular list
-    * Refactor pack cmd

     GOAL: Able to build test tree